PS5 restock updates: Inventory at Best Buy, Amazon, Walmart, GameStop, Sony

-It's been months since Sony released the PlayStation 5, yet plenty of gamers still haven't been able to get their hands on the highly coveted console, even at major retailers such as Best Buy, GameStop, Amazon, Walmart and Sony itself.
-If you're one of many people still desperate to score a new console, you know the drill: You catch wind of a PS5 inventory drop (probably on Twitter), get your hopes up, frantically click, wait in a queue, and instead of a PlayStation 5, you get the inevitable "sold out" message.
+Ever since Sony released the PlayStation 5 last November, major retailers such as Best Buy, GameStop, Amazon, Walmart and even Sony itself have struggled to keep the console in stock.
+That means even some of the most hardcore gamers are still waiting to get their hands on it.
+For those people it's kind of been like living in a time-loop.
+First, you catch wind of a PS5 inventory drop (probably on Twitter), get your hopes up, frantically click, wait in a queue, and instead of a PlayStation 5, you get that frustrating "sold out" message.
 But don't give up hope yet!
-Inventory drops are happening on a fairly frequent basis, and there are ways to improve your chances of snagging a console.
+Inventory drops are finally happening on a fairly frequent basis, and there are ways to improve your chances of snagging a console.

 Our first tip: Don't wait until you find out about a PS5 restock; check the stores' inventory links yourself daily or even multiple times daily.
 (We've got them all lined up below.)
 If you do chance upon some PS5 availability, use as many web browsers and devices as you can.
 On a desktop, for example, you could open the retailer's page in Firefox, Chrome and Edge.
 Then you could do likewise on your phone and tablet.
 It's like with lottery tickets: The more you have, the better your chances of winning.